 Welcome to the Disability Justice Guide!
 This guide includes recommended readings on topics related to disability justice as well as sample lesson plans on how to incorporate disability studies and disability justice into information literacy instruction.

-2. Students will identify the problems that arise when important perspectives are left out of the narrative by analyzing a source that centers medical professions and a source that centers disabled people.
+2. Students will identify the problems that arise when important perspectives are left out of the narrative by analyzing a source that centers medical professionals and a source that centers disabled people.

 3. Students will be able to describe why it is important to seek out perspectives of those who are most affected by events but may not appear in news stories.